DataDog/hiring-engineers/answers.md

 1. Adding tags to Agent config file - I added tags as outlined in the docs https://docs.datadoghq.com/getting_started/tagging/assigning_tags?tab=noncontainerizedenvironments#methods-for-assigning-tags

+I used the Vagrant CLI to shell into my VM and then Vim to edit the file.

 Tags added were the environment, owner, and team.

 ![1Tags](https://user-images.githubusercontent.com/11410885/159150192-bc07f8c5-895b-428c-8161-5971f2634b6c.PNG)